Emalikz/Coffee-Api/README.md

 | Docker | Local |
 | :-------- | :------- |
 |`./vendor/bin/sail artisan migrate --seed` | `php artisan migrate --seed` |

+## Visit
+`APP_URL`/request-docs for see endpoints specifications

+## See
+postman-collection.json to import all tests for api in postman.